mruijzendaal/promptproxy-templates/README.md

 Set rate-limits, token-limits, and endpoint rules in the dashboard to control costs and usage.

 3. **Connect your billing provider**
 Connect your Stripe, Polar, or Mollie account.
+Skip this step if you don't need to charge users yet.

 4. **Select your auth provider**
 How are you handling user authentication?
 We have templates for Firebase, Supabase and Auth0.
 Not using one of these?
 Let us know, and we can help you set it up.